 Warwick is a member of Carers UK Business Forum, therefore providing all staff with access to the Employers for Carers (EfC) platform.
 EfC provides resources for employers, line managers, and essential guides for working carers.

-Find more information about Employers for Carers.
+Find more information on the Employers for Carers webpage.

 The University recognises that many of our employees will take on some form of caring responsibilities at some point in their lives.
 This guidance document outlines the support available to employees with caring responsibilities, to assist them in achieving a sufficient balance between their work and caring commitments.